By Chef Elvin Chew Braised 'Hong Shao' Lamb with Roasted Chestnut and Mushroom Tart

 Method

 3. Heat the oil in a pot and add the sugar.
-Once the sugar has melted, add the lamb and sauté the boiled lamb cubes till nicely coated and brown.
+Once the sugar has melted, add the lamb and sauté until nicely coated and browned.

-4. Add hua tiao chiew, light soya sauce, dark soya sauce, ginger, spring onion, five spice powder, star anise, mushroom, roasted chestnut and some reserved blanching stock till all ingredients are submerged.
+4. Add Hua Tiao Chiew, light soya sauce, dark soya sauce, ginger, spring onion, five spice powder, star anise, mushroom, roasted chestnut, and some reserved blanching stock until all ingredients are submerged.

-5. Bring to a boil and simmer covered for 1 hour till the Lamb Leg is tender.
+5. Bring to a boil and simmer covered for 1 hour until the lamb leg is tender.

-6. Strain away ingredients and reduce sauce till a stew-like consistency has been achieved.
-Add the ingredients back to the liquid and coat well
+6. Strain away ingredients and reduce the sauce until a stew-like consistency is achieved.
+Add the ingredients back to the liquid and coat well.

 1. In a bowl, combine the sugar, salt, and unsalted butter and mix well to fully incorporate.